YidiDev/PythonAdvancedTyping/README.md

 # Python Advanced Typing

-## General Details
+## Overview

 ### Description

 `python-advanced-typing` is a simple Python package to help developers validate the types of variables in their codebase.
 With support for checking individual variables or multiple variables at once, it offers a concise way to ensure that the data you're working with meets your expectations.
 ### Features
-- Check the type of a single variable against an expected type or a tuple of expected types.
+- **Single Variable Check**: Compare a variable's type against a specific type or multiple acceptable types.
-- Bulk check the types of multiple variables using a list.
+- **Bulk Verification**: Validate the types of multiple variables simultaneously using a list.
 ## Setup Instructions
 **Install the Package using**: